nkallima/sim-universal-construction/README.md

 - Check if system oversubscription with user-level fibers enhances the performance.
 Many algorithms (i.e., the Sim and Osci families of algorithms) show tremendous performance boost by using oversubscription with user-level threads [3].
 In this case, use the `--fibers` option.

-# Memory reclamation (Stacks and Queues)
+# Memory reclamation (stacks and queues)

-The Synch framework provides a pool mechanism (see `primitives/pool.h`) that efficiently allocates and de-allocates memory for the provided concurrent stack and queue implementations.
+The Synch framework provides a pool mechanism (see `includes/pool.h`) that efficiently allocates and de-allocates memory for the provided concurrent stack and queue implementations.
 The allocation mechanism of this pool implementation is low-overhead.
 All the provided stack and queue implementations use the functionality of this pool mechanism.
-In order to support memory reclamation in a safe manner, a concurrent object should guarantee that each memory object that is going to de-allocated should accessed only by the thread that is going to free it.
+In order to support memory reclamation in a safe manner, a concurrent object should guarantee that each memory object that is going to de-allocated should be accessed only by the thread that is going to free it.
 Generally, de-allocating and thus reclaiming memory is easy in many blocking objects, since there is a lock that protects the de-allocated memory object.
-However, de-allocating and thus recycling memory in lock-free and wait-free objects is not an easy task.
-Currently, the Synch framework supports memory reclamation for the following blocking concurrent stack and queue implementations:
+Currently, the Synch framework supports memory reclamation for the following concurrent stack and queue implementations:
 - Concurrent Queues:
     - CC-Queue, DSM-Queue and H-Queue [1]
     - OsciQueue [3]